-- > MU is addition made to total utility by consumption of one additional (marginal) unit of a commodity. - MUn = TUn TUn-1
+- > MU is addition made to total utility by consumption of one additional (marginal) unit of a commodity. - > MUn = TUn TUn-1

-ECONOMICS CHAPTER 2 - THEORY OF DEMAND & SUPPLY | UNIT 2 - THEORY OF CONSUMER BEHAVIOUR Assumptions of Marginal Utility Analysis Consumer is rational & attempts to attain maximum satisfaction from his limited money income.
-Rationality Utility is a cardinal concept > measurable & quantifiable > in utils.
-Compare different commodities & express which Cardinal Measurability of commodity gives him greater utility & by how much Utility The amount of money which a person is prepared to pay for a Money is the unit of a good is a measure of utility which he derives. measuring rod of utility Price of commodity, tastes & preferences, income, habits, etc are Other factors assumed constant. 'constant' No time gap or interval between consumption of different units.
-Continuity in consumption All units consumed should be identical in nature.
-If successive units show variation or are of superior quality, diminishing Homogenous Units utility may not occur.
-Eg- spoonfuls of juice are too small units & in such cases we could consider the normal units as a glass of juice.
-Also, the Standard Units commodity should be divisible in nature.
-If MU of money changes as income changes, the measuring-rod Constancy of the of utility becomes unstable & thus would be inappropriate for Marginal Utility of Money Total utility which a person gets from whole collection of goods The Hypothesis of is simply the sum total of separate utilities of the goods.
+Assumptions of Marginal Utility Analysis Rationality Consumer is rational & attempts to attain maximum satisfaction from his limited money income.
+Cardinal Measurability of Utility rility is a cardinal concept-> measurable & quantifiable-> in ils.
+Compare different commodities & express which ommodity gives him greater utility & by how much Money is the measuring rod of utility The amount of money which a person is prepared to pay for unit of a good is a measure of utility which he derives.
+Other factors 'constant' Price of commodity, tastes & preferences, income, habits, etc are assumed constant.
+Continuity in consumption No time gap or interval between consumption of different units.
+Homogenous Units All units consumed should be identical in nature.
+If successive units show variation or are of superior quality, diminishing utility may not occur.
+Standard Units Eg- spoonfuls of juice are too small units & in such cases we could consider the normal units as a glass of juice.
+Also, the commodity should be divisible in nature.
+Constancy of the Marginal Utility of Money If MU of money changes as income changes, the measuring-room of utility becomes unstable & thus would be inappropriate for measurement.
+The Hypothesis of Independent Utility Total utility which a person gets from whole collection of goods is simply the sum total of separate utilities of the goods.
+The theory ignores complementarity between goods.

 Assumptions of Marginal Utility Analysis Unrealistic assumptions Assumptions like cardinal measurability of utility, constancy of marginal utility of money, continuous consumption & consumer rationality are unrealistic.
 Case of related goods Utility is not independent.
 Shape of utility curve may be affected by presence or absence of substitutes or complements.
 Eg- Utility obtained from tea may be seriously affected if no sugar is available.
 Law is not universal Exceptions to this law- Prestigious goods → gold, cash, diamond etc Hobbies, rare collections etc People who seek greater knowledge and information will be more satisfied with every additional information secured by them.
-Creative art, painting, music, poetry etc Habit forming commodities → alcohol, cigarettes, & computer games etc. People with miserly behaviour → as accumulation of every additional unit of money → gives more satisfaction.
+Creative art, painting, music, poetry etc Habit forming commodities → alcohol, cigarettes, &amp; computer games etc. People with miserly behaviour → as accumulation of every additional unit of money → gives more satisfaction.